AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags.md

 You probably know by now that programs are like building blocks in Marketo.
 Utilizing tags and channels will assist you in filtering data for reporting purposes.

-Tags&nbsp;are used to describe programs.
-You can make as many as you need, each with unique&nbsp;values.&nbsp;Channels identify the delivery mechanism in a program, such as webinar, sponsorship, or online ad.
+Tags are used to describe programs.
+You can make as many as you need, each with unique values.
+Channels identify the delivery mechanism in a program, such as webinar, sponsorship, or online ad.

 ## Tag Type
 {#tag-type}